DJUR-DJUR/DJUR-DJUR/README.md

 My name is Dmytro

 * From Ukraine 💛💙
-* Living in Dnipro 🏘️
+* Live in Dnipro 🏘️
 * Frontend developer 🧑‍💻

 📫 How to reach me: [email (dmytr.zhuravel@gmail.com)](mailto:dmytr.zhuravel@gmail.com)